iotrockstars/http-edge-module-sample/README.md

 ## If you are working with EFLOW

 If you want to connect to the port directly from the Windows host OS, you can use the EFLOW VM IP address + the port.
-To get the EFLOW VM IP, you can use the Get-EflowVmAddr.
+To get the EFLOW VM IP, you can use the ```bash Get-EflowVmAddr```.

 If you want to connect from a different Windows device, there are two possible scenarios: